 In the late 20th century several organizations in France organized to protect the breed from extinction.
 The Parc Naturel Regional du Marais Poitevin has made conservation of the Poitou donkey and the Mulassier horse (Poitevin) a part of its mission to protect the domestic heritage as well as the wild environment.
 La Sabaud, a network of breeders, exists to promote the breed and raise funds for its conservation.
 La Sabaud support the efforts at the Asinerie Nationale Experimentale, an experimental farm that breeds Poitous in conjunction with the Parc.
 L’Association des Eleveurs des races Equine, Mulassiere et Asine, Baudet du Poitou is the registry organization.

-The conservation efforts have gotten results.
-The breed has increased in numbers and in 2012, approximately 2500 pure Poitous were registered in the studbook.
+In 2012, approximately 2,500 pure Poitous were registered in the studbook.
 A challenge facing the breed in the United States is to continue to inventory and document the asses that are claimed to be Poitous but may be of mixed heritage.

 Poitous have the conformation and strength typical of mule-breeding asses everywhere.
 They are tall, standing 14–15 hands (56–60") high at the withers and weighing 750–950 pounds.
 Their heads are large and long, with long ears, and their bodies are muscular with heavy bone.
 The feet should be large.
 The most striking feature of the breed is its long hair, which may hang in cords from the entire body.